pavelmc/Si5351mcu/README.md

 ```

 In my code I follow a strategy of just do that at the start of the freq output and move the PLLs and multisynths freely without reseting the PLLs or multisynths outputs.

+_**Note:** in version 0.3 I found a signal level problem between frequencies beyond 112 MHz._

+_For the way we handle the chip it needs a reset() (yes, click noise included!) for every frequency change beyond VCO/8 (starting around 112 MHz) or you will get a strange level variation in the output of the Chip._

+_That was fixed in version 0.4, Please note that this is not a problem if you use it below 112 MHz, never the less we included a failsafe trigger that resets the PLL every 10 kHz if below VCO/8. this is not noticeable in my test with a homebrew Bitx 40v3 (SMD)_

+_The arbitrary 10 kHz spacing was chosen from comments in the Bitx20 mail-list from the QRP Labs guys, thanks for the tip._

 ## The start sequence is important ##